-KINSHIP CARE: TRADITIONS OF CARING AND COLLABORATING MODEL OF PRACTICE
+TRADITIONS OF CARING AND COLLABORATING KINSHIP FAMILY INFORMATION, SUPPORT, AND ASSESSMENT TRAUMA INFORMED MODEL OF PRACTICE

-Every day hundreds of thousands of grandparents, aunts and uncles, older siblings, and non-related extended family members step in to keep children safe and nurtured when their parents cannot.
-CWLA defines kinship care as the full-time protecting and nurturing of children by grandparents, aunts, uncles, godparents, older siblings, non-related extended family members, and anyone to whom children and parents ascribe a family relationship, or who ‘go for kin’.
-Within this definition there are two populations of kinship families: (a) informal, where children live with grandparents or other relatives and are not in child protective service custody; and (b) formal, where children are placed in the care of a relative or non-related extended family member under the auspices of a public child welfare agency.
+Everyday hundreds of thousands of extended family members step in to keep children safe and nurtured when their parents cannot.
+CWLA defines kinship care as the full-time protecting and nurturing of children by grandparents, aunts, uncles, godparents, older siblings, non-related extended family members, and anyone to whom children and parents ascribe a family relationship.
+Within this definition there are two populations of kinship families: (a) informal, where children live with grandparents or other relatives and are not in the custody of a public child welfare agency; and (b) formal, where children are placed in the care of a relative or non-related extended family member and are in the custody of a public child welfare agency.
 Whether informally arranged among family members or formally supported by the child welfare system, it is essential to affirm and support the considerable contributions of kinship caregivers.

-For assistance with the Kinship Care: Traditions of Caring and Collaborating Model of Practice, please contact Donna D. Petras, PhD, MSW, Director, Models of Practice and Training.
+For information and assistance with the Traditions of Caring and Collaborating Kinship Family Information, Support, and Assessment Trauma Informed Model of Practice, please contact Donna D. Petras, PhD, MSW, Vice President, Models of Practice and Training.

 Participants and trainers at the Kinship Care Traditions of Caring and Collaborating Model of Practice Training held in Phoenix, AZ in February 2019.